wells-wood-research/alphafold2-multiprocessing/README.md

 # Disclaimer

 As per https://twitter.com/thesteinegger/status/1420055602970075138 be mindful of how you use this repository.
+The API is currently supported by only one server handling multiple thousands of requests per day.
+Refrain from using this tool until they have improved the API (we will keep this up to date!)